A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

-Li~\textit{et al.}~\cite{li2019fi}~propose Feature Interaction Graph Neural Networks (Fi-GNN), which constructs a weighted fully connected graph of all the input features.
+Li~\textit{et al.}~\cite{li2019fi}~propose Feature Interaction Graph Neural Networks (Fi-GNN), which constructs a weighted fully-connected graph of all the input features.
 The encoder in Fi-GNN is composed of a GAT and a GRU, and the predictor is achieved with attention networks.
 Zheng \textit{et al.} \cite{zheng2020price,zheng2021incorporating} investigate the influence of price feature in ranking and propose a model called Price-aware User Preference modeling (PUP).
 They design an encoder with GCN on a pre-defined heterogeneous graph to capture price awareness, and a two-branch factorization machine is utilized as the predictor.
+Liu~\cite{liu2020a2} also approaches the recommendation problem when some item attributes are available and similarly builds item-attributes edges.
+Then the item embeddings can reflect both user behaviors and attribute information.
 Since not all feature interactions are useful, $L_0$-SIGN \cite{su2021detecting} automatically detects beneficial feature interactions and only reserves those edges, resulting in a learned graph which is further fed into a graph classification model to estimate the ranking score.
 In addition, Guo \textit{et al.} \cite{guo2021dual} propose DG-ENN with a dual graph of an attribute graph and a collaborative graph, which integrates the information of different fields to refine the embedding for ranking.
 Furthermore, SHCF \cite{li2021sequence} and GCM \cite{wu2020gcm} utilize extra nodes and edge attributes to represent item attributes and context information, respectively.
 Classical interaction predictors are adopted, such as inner product and FM.
-Table \ref{table:ranking} illustrates the differences of the above GNN based ranking models in terms of the designs of encoder and predictor.
+Table \ref{table:ranking} illustrates the differences between the above GNN-based ranking models in terms of the designs of the encoder and predictor.
+Overall, these GNN-based ranking methods can be regarded as a combination of the traditional feature-interaction methods and GNN-based representation learning.
+As a result, the performance is still constrained by the feature-interaction component.
+A model that well couples the graph structure, such as high-order paths, into high-order feature extraction is desired.